Reslon/RockNSM-Notes/Sensor.md

 - If an error is 'not doing anything', permissions may be incorrectly set.
 - If an error is failure to start processes, wrong directories may be listed.
 - Packets are written to pwd/thread0/packets/directory.
+- If the error is stenotype issues, check the interface is correctly named
 6. After verifying stenographer runs, stop the service.
 7. Using ethtool running the following set of commands to ensure as much information is pulled on each packet as possible.